sedaro/sedaro-python/sedaro/README.md

        branch_client = sedaro_client.get_branch(BRANCH_ID)
    ```

 3. Use the `BranchClient` to access and utilize `BlockClassClient`s.
+A `BlockClassClient` is used to create and access Sedaro Blocks of the respective class.

    ```py
    ...